hhhhhhaaaaaahha/C-Advance-finals/README.md

     - put the local file into the in-memory filesystem.
 - function : rmdir
     - recursivly del the node under specific node.

+# How to test
+- We use google test suite to do the unit test
+- use command `make run_test` will compile the whole project and run the test program